 The Sync with SharePoint

-feature allows a Project Manager to share his .mpp project file with SharePoint users.
-This feature is available to use with SharePoint Server 2013 and SharePoint Online using Project Professional 2013 or Project Pro for Office 365.
-When used, it creates a SharePoint Project Site, which contains a Project Summary and Timeline, a Tasks list and a Calendar.
+feature lets a Project Manager share an .mpp project file with Microsoft SharePoint users.
+This feature is available to use with SharePoint Server 2013, SharePoint Server 2016, and SharePoint Online through Project Professional 2013, Project Professional 2016, and Project for Office 365.
+This feature creates a SharePoint Project site, which contains a Project Summary and Timeline, a tasks list, and a Calendar.
 Synchronizing also saves the .mpp file to the site assets for future editing.
+Note

-Synchronization goes the other way as well, if you have a SharePoint Tasks list, there is a button Open with Project
+Synchronization goes the other way as well.
+If you have a SharePoint tasks list, there's an Open with Project

-which opens the plan in Project client 2013.
-The intent of the feature is to allow you use the Project Scheduling Engine to make schedule updates within Project Professional 2013 or Project Pro for Office 365 and then synchronize the static list back to the Tasks list on the SharePoint Project Site.
+button that opens the plan in Project Professional.
+This feature lets you use the Project Scheduling Engine to make schedule updates in Project Professional 2013, Project Professional 2016, or Project for Office 365 and then synchronize the static list back to the tasks list on the SharePoint Project site.

-When using SharePoint Server 2013, you can utilize the "All My Work in One Place" feature which displays all tasks specifically assigned to you.
-From your My site personal Tasks list you can view, organize and update all your work from this one location.
-The URL for a SharePoint personal Tasks list will look similar to the address below:https://TenantName-my.sharepoint.com/personal/Name_TenantName_onmicrosoft_com/AllTasks.aspNScenarios using Project client 2013 with SharePoint 2013:
+When you use SharePoint Server, you can use the "All My Work in One Place" feature to display all tasks that are specifically assigned to you.
+From your My site personal tasks list, you can view, organize, and update all your work from this one location.
+The URL for a SharePoint personal tasks list resembles the following:

-- Create a plan in Project, Sycn with: NEW SharePoint Site and a site and tasks list is created
+- Create a plan in Project, and then sync by using NEW SharePoint Site.
+A site and tasks list are created

-- Create a plan in Project, Sync with: Existing SharePoint Site, updates an existing list or creates a new list depending on your selection.
+- Create a plan in Project, and then sync by using Existing SharePoint Site.
+This updates an existing list or creates a new list, depending on your selection.

-- In SharePoint when you have tasks on a Task list, you can use Open with Project to open the plan in Project for editing and sync back to the existing SharePoint site.
-The .mpp file is saved to teh site assets for future editing.
+- In SharePoint when you have tasks in a tasks list, you can use Open with Project to open the plan in Project Professional for editing and then sync back to the existing SharePoint site.
+The .mpp file is saved to the site assets for future editing.

-The following Office article link, contains the steps to synchronize a Project plan with SharePoint.
-It describes sync'ing to create a New Project site as well as an Existing Project site: http://office.microsoft.com/en-us/project-help/sync-with-a-sharepoint-tasks-list-HA102828524.aspx
+The following Office article describes how to synchronize a Project plan with SharePoint.
+It describes syncing to create a New Project site and an Existing Project site: Sync with a SharePoint tasks list

-" when you want to use Project to update either the SharePoint Tasks list or the .mpp file.
-These two entities are now linked, and the SharePoint task list is considered the "master".
-Opening the .mpp file from any location other than Site Assets will damage the link and cause issues, such as duplicate tasks on the SharePoint Tasks list.
-You may also recieve an error message which is discussed later in this article.Save -
+when you want to use Project to update either the SharePoint tasks list or the .mpp file.
+These two entities are now linked, and the SharePoint tasks list is considered the "master."
+Opening the .mpp file from any location other than Site Assets will damage the link and cause issues, such as duplicate tasks on the SharePoint tasks list.
+You may also receive an error message, which is discussed later in this article.Save

-Once you sync a plan to a SharePoint Tasks List, the next time you want to update the SP Tasks list just click Save
+After you sync a plan to a SharePoint tasks list, the next time you want to update the tasks list just click Save

 in Project.Manual vs. Auto scheduled tasks

-When you open a SharePoint Tasks list in Project client 2013 for the first time, the tasks will be set to Manual or Auto scheduled based on the setting within your Project client called New tasks created
+When you open a SharePoint tasks list in Project Professional for the first time, the tasks will be set to Manual or Auto scheduled, depending on the New tasks created

-.
-You can find this settings by clicking on the File
+setting in your Project client.
+You can find this setting on the File

 Currently, a single task cannot contain more than 89 links to other tasks.
-The Project client may crash with a larger number of predeccessors.External Links -
+Project Professional may crash with a larger number of predecessors.External links

-When you attempt to sync a plan that contains external links to tasks in other plans, you will receive an error message that contains the wrong information.
+When you try to sync a plan that contains external links to tasks in other plans, you receive an error message that contains the wrong information.
 The error message should tell you that you cannot sync a plan with external links.
-Instead this is the message you receive:
+Instead this is the message that you receive:

 - The Sharepoint site url is invalid